-Include restructuring costs as an expense in the period when the costs are incurred, ensuring compliance with Canadian Accounting Standards for Private Enterprises (ASPE) or International Financial Reporting Standards (IFRS), depending on your company’s reporting framework.
-Clearly distinguish between costs associated with ongoing operations and those related solely to restructuring activities to avoid misstatement of financial results.
+Make sure you include restructuring costs as an expense when you’re paying them.
+This will make sure you’re following Canadian Accounting Standards for Private Enterprises (ASPE) or International Financial Reporting Standards (IFRS), depending on your company’s reporting framework.
+It’s important to clearly distinguish between costs associated with ongoing operations and those related solely to restructuring activities.
+This helps avoid misstating financial results.

-Ensure that restructuring costs meet the criteria for recognition: they must be probable, measurable, and directly related to the restructuring plan approved by management or the appropriate governing authority.
-Avoid capitalizing costs that do not meet these criteria, as this could lead to accounting inaccuracies and potential regulatory issues.
+Just make sure that the costs of the restructuring meet the standards for being recognized.
+They’ve got to be probable, measurable, and directly related to the restructuring plan that’s been approved by management or the appropriate governing authority.
+Just be careful about capitalizing costs that don’t fit these criteria, because it could mess up your accounting and lead to problems with the regulators.

-Adopt consistent accounting policies regarding restructuring costs, and disclose significant details in financial statement notes, including the nature of the restructuring, scope, and estimated financial impacts.
-This transparency supports stakeholders’ understanding and aligns with Canadian standards’ emphasis on fair presentation.
+Make sure your accounting policies are consistent when it comes to restructuring costs, and be sure to include significant details in financial statement notes.
+This should include the nature of the restructuring, its scope, and its estimated financial impacts.
+This transparency helps stakeholders understand things better and aligns with Canadian standards that emphasize fair presentation.

 Recognize restructuring costs only when they meet specific criteria outlined by Canadian GAAP and IFRS.
 Both frameworks require that expenses be directly attributable to a formal restructuring plan communicated to stakeholders, with clear evidence of commitment.
 Confirm that a formal plan is established, and management has created a detailed restructuring program outlining the scope, timeframe, and personnel involved.